What is Data Science?

 In some cases these course requirements may be satisfied by AP credit or by testing, depending on the department that houses the particular course.

-Incoming freshman should take a prerequisite towards their concentration (applications area) during their first year.
-Most common courses would be BIO 110 (for biology), BCS 110 (for brain and cognitive sciences), ECO 108 (for economics and business).
-Some application areas do not need prerequisites and can be started during the freshman year.
+Incoming first year students should take a prerequisite towards their concentration (applications area) during their first year.
+Most common courses would be PHY 121 (for biomedical signals and imaging), BCS 110 (for brain and cognitive sciences), ECO 108 (for economics and business).
+Some application areas do not need prerequisites and can be started during the first year.

 Will my Advanced Placement calculus and computer science be considered towards my curriculum in data science?